Rob is an avid traveller and self-confessed 'man of the world' who is passionate about his home city, Manchester, and

-The 2006 FIFA World Cup was held in Germany who were clear favourites heading into the tournament.
-They would only make it as far as the last four however, losing to eventual winners, Italy but winning the third placed play off match against Portugal.
+The 2006 FIFA World Cup was held in Germany, who were clear favourites heading into the tournament.
+They would only make it as far as the last four, however, losing to eventual winners, Italy, but winning the third-place playoff match against Portugal.

 For England, this was the height of the 'golden generation' of players and was the second World Cup for the Swede, Sven Goran Erikson, as Head Coach.
 Expectations for this side were through the roof.
 The team was packed full of premier league winners and players who were regularly being talked about as being amongst the best in the world: Paul Scholes, Wayne Rooney, Steven Gerrard, Frank Lampard, John Terry, Rio Ferdinand, David Beckham....

 England would only make it as far as the quarter-finals with their tournament characterised by lacklustre displays and, to the frustration of England fans everywhere, a seeming inability to play together as a team.
 Erikson resigned shortly after the tournament and big questions were being asked about the future of the English national team.